BenjaminAmos/TerasologyInstallers/README.md

 ## .snap
 ### Tested Distributions:
-* Fedora
 * OpenSUSE (broken)
  * Notes: This is currently not working as with snap packages in general (the operating system supports them supposedly)
 * Ubuntu
-* Debain (the original (weekly build))
+* Debain (the original (weekly build/unstable))

 ### Notes:
  Ubuntu generated and installed the packages perfectly but is also the only one to support them in a stable release.
-OpenSUSE had a broken snap command-line interface when I tried it.
+OpenSUSE had a broken snap command-line interface when I tried it and Fedora refuses to install the programs needed to use snap packages.